Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Bid-independent mechanisms

 \begin{theorem} The approximation ratio of any truthful bid-independent mechanism is at least $\frac{1-3W\left(-\frac{1}{2e}\right)}{1-W\left(-\frac{1}{2e}\right)} \approx 1.37657$, where $W$ is the Lambert function. \end{theorem}

-\begin{proof} Let $M$ be a bid-independent mechanism that uses functions $g$, $f$, and $h$ to define the probability of selecting the expert's first, second, and third favourite option and has approximation ratio $\rho\geqslant 1$.
-By the necessary condition \cref{eq:lem:ECh-IC} for ECh-IC in \cref{lem:ECh-IC}, we know that
+\begin{proof} Let $M$ be a bid-independent mechanism that uses functions $g$, $f$, and $h$ to define the probability of selecting the expert's first, second, and third favorite option and has approximation ratio $\rho\geqslant 1$.
+Let $\alpha$ be any value in $[0,1]$.